 If your synagogue is seeking to expand its campus or add to existing structures and you are facing opposition from a local governing body, you have options.
-There are laws that may give you the right to use land for a synagogue even if local entities are against the project.
+There are laws that may give you the right to use the land for a synagogue, even if local entities are against the project.
 Our success before local administrative bodies and in federal court has enabled synagogues to pursue their missions, acquire new property, expand existing buildings, and complete new construction projects.
-In addition to zoning approval, we have helped clients recover monetary damages, attorney fees, and injunctive relief allowing you to secure the permits for synagogue construction.
+In addition to zoning approval, we have helped clients recover monetary damages, attorney fees, and injunctive relief, allowing you to secure the permits for synagogue construction.

 Our cases often involve a house of worship's rights under:

 This FREE guide will help you understand your rights, navigate your options and understand the process for what happens next.

 Synagogue Land Use and Zoning Legal Services

 How we help you fight for the right to use your land